fido-device-onboard/pri-fidoiot/README.md

 TO2 Client finished.

-## Ownership voucher creation
+## Ownership Voucher creation

 The DI server will listen for messages at http://localhost:8039/fido/100/msg/<msgid>.
 The server also includes a SQL database that runs on port 8049.
 The database console UI will be available at http://localhost:8039/console.

-Extended ownership vouchers can be obtained from the following url:
+Extended Ownership Vouchers can be obtained from the following url:

 http://localhost:8039/api/v1/vouchers/<serial_no>
 ***NOTE***: Default serial number is '0'.
 To get the serial_no corresponding to the GUID, look up the `SERIAL_NO` field of MT_DEVICES table in the DI database.

-The hex value of the extended voucher can be obtained by running the API above.
+The hex value of the extended Ownership Voucher can be obtained by running the API above.
 The value will be populated on DI server console.

 To log in to the database and view records use the following information:
 ```